U.S. Alerts

 Friday Night

-Mostly cloudy, then gradually becoming mostly clear, with a low around 24.
-North wind 8 to 13 mph becoming light and variable after midnight.
-Winds could gust as high as 21 mph.
+Mostly clear, with a low around 59.
+North wind 6 to 8 mph becoming south after midnight.

 Saturday